Liaoworking/GHImageMemoryCostDetector/README.md

 * Easy to use and uninstall.

-* At **release mode**, there will be no more any memory detection of your UIImageView.
+* At **release mode**, there will be no more any memory detection in your UIImageView.